 - Compile an inventory of assets, assign values, file with the court

-- Pay, deny or contest (litigate) creditor claims
+- Allow, pay, deny or contest (litigate) creditor claims

 - New creditor claims are cut off four months after newspaper publication

 - File annual and final accountings (requires filing fee)

 - Lawyer petitions for fees and costs

 - Ask the court’s permission to distribute assets and approve settlements

 - File a Limited Judgment asking the court to allow distribution of assets (requires filing fee)